ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 Transport Property Names are hierarchically organized in the form \[\<Namespace>.\]\<PropertyName\>.

-- The Namespace part is empty for well known, generic properties, i.e., for properties defined by an RFC which are not protocol specific.
+- The Namespace part is empty for well known, generic properties, i.e., for properties that are not specific to a protocol and are defined in an RFC.
 - Protocol Specific Properties must use the protocol acronym as Namespace, e.g., “tcp" for TCP specific Transport Properties.
 For IETF protocols, property names under these namespaces should be defined in an RFC.
 - Vendor or implementation specific properties must use a a string identifying the vendor or implementation as Namespace.

 ### Transport Property Types {#property-types}